maryrosecook/game-framework/architecture.md

 Architecture Overview

-- Build a desktop-first 2D game editor and runner where games are created, edited, and played in-browser with a full-screen Canvas.
+- A desktop-first 2D game editor and runner where games are created, edited, and played in-browser with a full-screen Canvas.
 Editing uses React;
   the game engine stays pure TypeScript outside React except for a succinct hook to start it.
 - Goals: keep the engine independent of the UI, support live play/pause control from the editor, and persist edited game data back to disk in a predictable format.
+- When you are asked to edit a game (e.g. adding game behavior), look in editorSettings.json to infer which game you should edit

 Technology Stack